 Johnson & Johnson tentatively agreed to a $4 billion settlement to resolve some pending claims at the end of 2013.
 This is one of the largest payouts in history for a product liability claim arising from a defective medical device.
 The settlement includes patients who already had their A.S.R. systems removed and replaced.
 The agreement involves payments of approximately $350,000 in average compensation to affected patients, with amounts determined by both age and medical condition.

 Patients who were harmed by the DePuy ASR or Pinnacle Systems need to understand options for settlement, multidistrict litigation and state court claims.
-The Law Offices of Jeffrey S. Glassman can provide assistance to affected patients.
+Jeffrey Glassman Injury Lawyers can provide assistance to affected patients.